 - Concrete Memories; You will know exactly what you said even if it was awkward.
 How many times have we embarrassed ourselves or our loved ones with a drunken debate or misunderstanding about that woman in the corner who does not like us?
 Drinking only makes it more difficult to see reality, and in social situations, reality is the juicy part where we can grow the most.
 If we open our minds to the situation as an opportunity to offer what we have and receive what is there, we are really receiving the fruits of our dharma.

-- Honest Interactions; Stepping back into social living in sobriety means that we notice EVERYTHING.
-Take this as an advantage and embrace the engagements you have with those who honestly care about you.
-I have broken connections with other people in my sobriety because I found out that we only got along while I was drinking.
-This is an opportunity to be exactly who and what you are without any distractions, but it doesn’t mean that we have to give 100% of ourselves to everyone who walks up to us.
+- Honest Interactions; Stepping back into social living in sobriety means that we notice everything.
+Take advantage of this.
+Embrace the engagements you have with those who honestly care about you.
+I’ve had to break connections with people in my sobriety because I found out that we only got along while I was drinking.
+This is an opportunity to be exactly who and what you are without any distractions.
+But this doesn’t mean that we have to give 100% of ourselves to everyone who walks up to us.
 It means that we can shine our light appropriately for those who are meant to absorb it.
 The right people will find us and hear us just as we are.
 We get more out of these honest interactions than we fully understand.
 This is living our true potential.

 - Confidence; We all have those photos from the end of the night at someone’s wedding or holiday party where everyone looks destroyed in their nice outfits.
 Sobriety means that you keep who you are and how you appear in tact.
-Be confident in your clear head and mind because it will show.
+Be confident in your clear heart and mind because it will show.
 This is a silent reward in situations where things get out of hand.
 If I am sweating, it is because I am dancing so much, and if someone makes fun of my dancing, it is not my damn problem.
-You are responsible for yourself, so be confident about that!
-You will also be able to drive yourself home confidently whenever you want without having to worry about anything.
-This is saying a lot more than some.
+We are responsible for ourselves, so we can be confident about that!
+It’s empowering to be able to drive ourselves home confidently whenever we want without having to worry about anything.
 Responsibility looks beautiful on you.
 Trust me.

 The gifts of sobriety can translate to places outside of sober situations.
 Be who you are because this is already more than most people are capable of doing.
 Never let your sobriety feel like it is taking away from your ability to fully enjoy people and situations.
 Look at this Holiday season as an opportunity to start new traditions and embrace new aspects of yourself with your loved ones as the person that you really are.
 If anything, this is where the richest soil for personal growth can be found. ❤